berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 * Demonstrate basic search functionality

-* Script to create a new dependant directory that will be using the library.
+* Script to create a new dependent directory that will be using the library.
 Should also update it.
 EG:   update dependant  ../test1  should create a new directory ../test1.
 It should checkout ../mformsproto then copy the right files from the docs, js, etc directory create a new .gitignore if it does not exist and copy over the http server if it des not exist.
-Any of these files that are copied over should by default not be saved in the local reposiotory.
+Any of these files that are copied over should by default not be saved in the local repository.
 Will need to move the docs,js,styles inside of docs/mforms to keep them isolated from the local repo files.

 * Eric:  Evaluate what is missing to support edit functionality for screens supplied by MarkBo and propose new general purpose features or help adjust prioritize features from below.